PPVS Complete Facilities Management

 Through the Grounds Management Association, two options would be:

-Skills Training Centre for more industry-specific qualifications including Basic Tree Survey & Inspection – Lantra TISO1, Cable Avoidance Training and Sports Marking.
+Further training options are available through the Skills Training Centre for more industry-specific qualifications including Basic Tree Survey & Inspection – Lantra TISO1, Cable Avoidance Training and Sports Marking.

 For all of your Grounds Maintenance needs or to find out more information, contact PPVS.